-One limitation of this study is that we only surveyed teleworking entrepreneurs in Western Canada: therefore, the WLW scale may not generalize across the entire Asia-Pacific region.
+One limitation of this study is that we only surveyed teleworking entrepreneurs in Western Canada; therefore, the WLW scale may not generalize across the entire Asia-Pacific region.
 Replicating this study in other countries and with other types of workers will be important to determine if these results stand universally.
-An additional limitation was that we used a selfreport data collection method and provided a monetary incentive for participating, potentially leaving room for false or careless reports to obtain the incentive.
-The data were collected during January 2020, which was prior to the widespread emergence of COVID-19 in Canada.
-It is unclear how WLW scores may change once people have worked remotely for extended periods after the pandemic ceases.
+An additional limitation was that we used a self-report data collection method and provided a monetary incentive for participating, potentially well as high reliability and internal consistency. leaving room for false or careless reports to obtain the incentive.
+The data were collected during January 2020, which was prior to the widespread emergence of COVID-19 in Canada. organizations.
+Future research will determine It is unclear how WLW scores may change once people have worked remotely for extended different populations and locations.
+Supporting periods after the pandemic ceases.